mrled/keymap.click/docs/devnotes.md

 * ✅ Write about what this is, who am I, how this works, what an ErgoDox is, RSI stuff, etc etc.
 * ✅ Edit all of this. -- first pass complete solo, will solicit editing from others

+### Can I remove the menu?

+It seems like having the help page and the menu with settings is redundant.
+Should I make a setting panel that works like the help panel?

+Should I instead integrate the help in the menu?

+Seems like I shouldn't need both.
+Feels cluttered.

+* Make debugging controls invisible.
+  Only accessible via the query string?
+  Hidden page that sets a value to localSettings?
+* Remove keyLegends and keyMaps dropdowns from the settings.
+  Later, incorporate them into the keyInfo panel, maybe via a settings button of some kind.
+* Move site navigation inline on each page, and on the main page use the key info panel.
+  Maybe use a float on the upper right of the content area.

+✅ I removed it.

+Now I have a hamburger menu, and it's much better.

+I removed the legends and maps dropdowns unless you're in advanced mode, which you can set from the control panel.

+### Add a control panel

+Add `/controls` for features flags etc.

+* ✅ Done!
+Currently has the following features:

+* Debug dropdown moved here
+* Added Advanced Mode checkbox, which enables showing keymap/legendmap controls on the hamburger menu for keymapUi.
+* Enabling colors for experimentation

+Users aren't expected to touch this, just for feature flags and other dev stuff.